Welcome to the Dolutegravir Debate

 October 2019 Our updated version of the dolutegravir advocacy brief is out now and available here.
 This version includes a preface which references WHO’s updated guidelines on DTG from July 2019.

-The Spanish version of this updated version is now available here.
+The Spanish version of this updated brief is now available here.

 October 2019 A webinar on dolutegravir updates took place on 8 October, co-hosted with ITPC.
 It is now available as a recording online on our vimeo site.

 September 2019 Our latest podcast in our WHAVE series is out now.
 In Episode no. 9 Lucy Wanjiku returns to give us an update on the dolutegravir debate, now that WHO has released its new guidelines on use of dolutegravir by all women living with HIV.